vageez/esmodules-micro-frontend-strategy/README.md

 - (ESM.SH)[https://esm.sh/]
     - Remotely hosted dependencies ESModules
 - Javascript (Import Maps)[https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap]
-    - Used to map remote dependencies.
+    - Used to map to remote dependencies.
+IE: Micro Front Ends Sub Applications.
     - Consider this as a type of configuration that the host app and sub apps can use to ensure that they all use the same versions of dependencies.
 - Importing remotely hosted javascript modules EG: `const React from import('https://esm.sh/react@beta')`